 Otherwise, specify the name of the Stone.
 If the node where the Stone is running is not the one where the Gem will run, you also need the name of the Stone host and perhaps the type of network connection between the Stone and Gem hosts.
 To specify a process named gs64stone running on node central, you can use a network resource string of the form !@central!gs64stone.

-For details on using NRS and NRS syntax, see the System Administration Guide for GemStone/S 64 BitSystem Administration Guide for GemStone/S 64 Bit.
+For details on using NRS and NRS syntax, see the System Administration Guide for GemStone/S 64 Bit.

 This is configured using the set command: set gemstone stonename.